Chocolate Coconut Sandwich Cookies

-We definitely like chocolate in our sweet treats so why not fill the sandwich cookie with it and add coconut for a little bit of tropical flavor.
+We definitely like chocolate in our cookies and desserts so why not fill the sandwich cookie with it and add coconut for a little bit of tropical flavor.
 Fitting for the warm weather that has finally arrived after the very long and cold winter.

 I’ve been a bit over-scheduled lately and I wasn’t sure I had enough time to #fillthecookiejar this month but this easy cookie recipe fit right into all the scheduling.

 All I had to do come up with an idea to make these cookies a little different.
 I make cookies all the time but with all the stress this month I had a difficult time coming up with a special cookie for spring.

 I know chocolate filled sandwich cookies is not different but it is around here.
 My picky palate peanut gallery here loves their chocolate chip cookies or an all chocolate cookie so this is a stretch for them.
 But the addition of coconut will narrow down the gallery to me and grampy since we are the only two who love coconut.

 Cut out sugar or butter cookies are best for this recipe.

 For even leveling of the dough use the rubber bands that fit on the edge of the rolling pin.
 They come in different sizes from 1/16″ to 3/8″.
 It makes it much easier to roll out an even dough for any recipe.